-The main purpose of warnings is to reduce the likelihood of injury to people and damage to property.
+Warnings are intended to reduce injury to people and damage to property.
 Future warning systems will likely have properties that are different and better than traditional static warnings such as labels.
-Recent technological developments including new wireless handheld devices may provide dynamic warnings in applications heretofore not considered.
-This article describes how existing and future technology can be applied to warnings and risk communication to improve information accessibility and provide cognitive support.
-Here, cognitive support refers to the assistive aspects of technology which enhance the mental capabilities (and avoid the limitations) of users.
+Technology such as wireless handheld devices can provide dynamic warnings in applications not previously considered.
+This plenary paper describes how existing and future technology can be applied to warnings and risk communication to improve information accessibility and provide cognitive support.
+Here, cognitive support refers to the assistive aspects of technology, which may enhance the mental capabilities (and avoid the limitations) of users.

-To demonstrate how technology-based warning systems might contribute to user safety, the benefits of technology adoption will be discussed in the context of a basic warning process model.
-The framework used in this article to organize our discussion of technologically-enhanced warning systems is described by Rogers, Lamson, and Rousseau (2000).
-In this model, a user's interaction with a warning involves four broad components: notice, encode, comprehend, and comply.
-Each component of the Rogers et al. (2000) framework is described in separate sections with examples provided to illustrate how technology might be implemented to benefit warning effectiveness.
+To demonstrate how technology-based warning systems might contribute to user safety, the benefits of technology will be discussed in the context of a simple informationprocessing model that includes attention, comprehension, persuasion and compliance.
+Each component or processing stage of the model will be described along with examples to illustrate how technology might be implemented to benefit warning effectiveness.

-NOTICE
+TECHNOLOGY BENEFITING STAGES OF INFORMATION PROCESSING

-The first stage in the Rogers et al. (2000) model is noticing the warning.
-The warning must first be noticed to be effective.
-In this stage, the warning ought to draw attention to itself to enable the processing of information to move to subsequent stages of the model.

-According to Laughery and Young (1991), warning noticeability can be enhanced through the manipulation of physical design characteristics (e.g., adding a distinctive color, adding a pictorial symbol, or using larger font, etc).
-Yet color and most other physical design factors of traditional printed warning labels are static.
-They are passive in the sense that they do not change.
-A simple method used to improve noticeability is to have something that catches the eye such as a flashing light adjacent to a warning.
+A warning must first be noticed to be effective.
+The warning should draw attention to itself to enable the processing of information to move to subsequent stages of the model.
+Warning noticeability can be enhanced through the manipulation of physical design characteristics (e.g., adding a distinctive color, adding a pictorial symbol, or using larger font, etc).
+Yet color and most other physical design factors of traditional printed warning labels are static, passive, and do not change.
+One method that could be used to improve noticeability is to flash a light adjacent to a warning.
 This type of active or dynamic warning provides stimulus change that draws attention.
 Why is stimulus change important for warnings?
-In some contexts, an unchanging stimulus can produce habituation which means that the stimulus is becoming less attractive of attention.
+In some contexts, an unchanging stimulus can produce habituation, which means that the stimulus is becoming less attractive of attention.
 Furthermore, when an individual is repeatedly exposed over time to the same stimulus, less attention tends to be given to that stimulus at subsequent exposures.
 Stimulus change may thus slow the habituation process.

-Consider a road sign stating "Bridge freezes before the road."
-This sign is often permanently erected and visible during summer months when freezing is not relevant.
-As a result, it is appropriate to ignore the sign when the conditions are not relevant.
-This becomes a problem when people do not recognize the weather conditions make the sign relevant.
-A potential solution is to use temperature detectors so that presentation of the icy bridge sign is limited only to cold weather.
+Consider a road sign stating, "Bridge freezes before the road."
+Because the sign is often permanently erected and visible during summer months when freezing is not relevant, people learn the sign is not relevant.
+When the critical time comes when the sign is relevant such as when ice is present, individuals may not give adequate attention to the sign.
+Using temperature detection devices, presentation of the icy bridge sign could be limited only to cold weather conditions.

-Mayhorn, C. B., & Wogalter, M. S. (2003).
-Technology-based warnings: Improving safety through increased cognitive support to users.
-Proceedings of the XVth Triennial Congress of the International Ergonomics Association, 4, 504-507.

 Thus one of technology's main benefits to facilitating warning noticeability is that it enables the dynamic modification of its appearance every so often.
 Of course, the perceptual consequences of the stimulus change needs to be sufficiently large to benefit noticing and limit habituation.
 There are two types of "noticing" that will likely be incorporated in future warning systems.
 One is to have the system detect the hazard or at least a surrogate of the hazard.
 The other is to aid the user or receiver in noticing the warning.
-These are discussed in the next two sections.
+These issues are discussed next.